1Hyena/kdevelop-theme/README.md

 # Custom Color Theme for the KDevelop IDE ########################################

-Since KDevelop IDE comes with a rather unpleasant set of color themes, I decided to copy the code highlighting configuration from the Code::Blocks IDE and compile a theme file that could be imported into KDevelop. **Pull requests are welcome.**
+Since the [KDevelop IDE](https://github.com/KDE/kdevelop/) comes with a rather unpleasant set of color themes, I decided to copy the code highlighting style from the [Code::Blocks IDE](https://www.codeblocks.org/) and compile a theme file that could be imported into the KDevelop IDE.

 ## The Code::Blocks C&C++ Theme ##################################################

-This code highlighting theme is compatible with the syntax of both the C and C++ programming languages.
-Below is a screenshot depicting how this theme makes C code appear in the [KDevelop IDE](https://github.com/KDE/kdevelop/).
+This code highlighting theme is compatible with the C and also the C++ programming language.
+Below is a screenshot depicting how the theme makes C code appear in the KDevelop IDE.

 ![Code::Blocks theme preview](codeblocks.jpg)